google/WebFundamentals/src/content/en/fundamentals/push-notifications/permission-ux.md

 In addition to considering the UX to subscribe a user to push, **please** consider how a user should unsubscribe or opt out of push messaging.

-The number of sites that ask for permission as soon as the page load and then offers no UI for disabling push notifications is astounding.
+The number of sites that ask for permission as soon as the page loads and then offer no UI for disabling push notifications is astounding.